Agent4Science-UTokyo/Jr.AI-Scientist/README.md

 ## Community Feedback Form
 We are collecting issues and feedback from the community through [this form](https://docs.google.com/forms/d/e/1FAIpQLSdbzKqI0bfcdV4gjMYV-gZJzEXKViMOA0MrxEQ0nGAsSxgEzw/viewform?usp=sharing&ouid=103623120947968158097).
 This is intended to gather feedback from the community regarding issue with the paper, suggestions, and any other inquiries.
 Submissions can be made either anonymously or with your name.

+## Citation
+If you find our work helpful, please consider citing:

+@article{miyai2025juniorai,
+  title={Jr. AI Scientist and Its Risk Report: Autonomous Scientific Exploration from a Baseline Paper}, author={Miyai, Atsuyuki and Toyooka, Mashiro and Otonari, Takashi and Zhao, Zaiying and Aizawa, Kiyoharu}, journal={arXiv preprint arXiv:2511.04583}, year={2025}
+}